-The Biology Program’s instructional laboratory staff provide preparative support for instructional laboratories in the Departments of Biochemistry, Molecular Biology and Biophysics, Genetics, Cell Biology, and Development, Plant and Microbial Biology, Ecology, Evolution and Behavior, and Neuroscience.
+The College of Biological Sciences’ instructional laboratory staff provide preparative support for instructional laboratories in the Departments of Biology Teaching and Learning; Biochemistry, Molecular Biology and Biophysics; Genetics, Cell Biology and Development; Plant and Microbial Biology; Ecology, Evolution and Behavior; and Neuroscience.

 Generally, this means that solutions and media will be made for the labs, cultures will be prepared, labs and glassware will be cleaned, and equipment will be functional and ready to use.
 We also supply more specialized support for each course as we are able.

 We appreciate any suggestions you have to improve our role and activities in the labs.
 We are ready to work with you; if any problems arise, please feel free to talk to us.
 Coordinator: Sandy Mand 612-626-2821 | firstname.lastname@example.org

 - Overall coordination of CBS Instructional Labs, including lab room scheduling, lab section size limits, equipment purchases, instructional lab safety, trouble shooting, budget.

 - Lab course improvement and design, as needed and requested.

 - Physical set up of laboratory space - equipment, supplies, media, reagents and cultures.